SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work

-We first set $p=0.0001$, $\alpha=10$, and the simulation prototype runs smoothly with an average block generation interval of $17.3$ and a fork rate of $0.04$.
 In Fig.~\ref{fig:fig_sim1}, the evolution of provers and verifiers as well as the block generation instances are presented, where we run simulations long enough and select a later reference point as the starting point for plotting the results so that the results represent a steady state situation.
 One can see that, the number of provers doing useful work (i.e., training an ML task) fluctuates slightly below $800$, while the number of active verifiers is slightly above $200$.
 In each stage, some provers finish their task, submit a new SD, and wait to be reappointed, leading to a decrease in the number of useful work provers.
-To maintain consistent mining power, these provers switch to redundant training (i.e., use a previous model weight to generate the template block).
-We observe that, during time-steps $400-600$, when the block generation interval increases, the number of provers doing useful work drops more rapidly and the number of provers doing redundant work increases accordingly.
+To maintain consistent mining power, these provers switch to redundant training (i.e., use a previous model weight to generate the template block). {For example,} during time-steps $400-600$, when the block generation interval increases, the number of provers doing useful work drops more rapidly and the number of provers doing redundant work increases accordingly.
 On the other hand, since verifiers can only start task verification after the provers finish their task, a verifier typically takes a longer time to finish its duty than a prover.
 Therefore, as the system stabilizes, there are slightly more verifiers than $ng_v/g=200$.
-Fig.~\ref{fig:fig_sim1} shows that our framework works well under well-designed system parameters.
+Overall, Fig.~\ref{fig:fig_sim1} shows that our framework works well under well-designed system parameters.